 Crystal meth abuse is a widespread problem in the U.S. and is exacerbated by the ease of production in large and small “labs” alike.
 Additional production of methamphetamine occurs in Mexico, at which point it is brought into the United States illegally.
 Although it’s not the most popular illicit drug of abuse, it is one of the most destructive.

 Methamphetamine works by increasing the amount of the feel-good neurotransmitter dopamine in the brain.
-The psychoactive effect of meth is an intense but short-lived euphoria, and those who abuse it typically take it repeatedly over a short period of time to maintain the high.
+The psychoactive effect of meth is an intense but short-lived euphoria.
+Those who abuse it typically take it repeatedly over a short time to maintain the high.

-According to the National Institute on Drug Abuse, methamphetamine is taken by mouth, snorted, smoked, or dissolved in a liquid and injected.
-Smoking and injecting meth are the preferred methods, since they both deliver the drug very quickly to the brain and produce the most intense effects.
+Crystal meth is taken by mouth, snorted, smoked, or dissolved in a liquid and injected.
+Smoking and injecting meth are the more common methods of delivery since they provide the drug to the brain more quickly and produce the most intense effects.

 Paraphernalia Associated With Meth Use

-- Glass pipes, which are used to smoke meth.
-In a pinch, users may utilize a hollow glass tube, which will have burn marks on one end, or a gutted light bulb, which will have a hole at the top.
+- Glass pipes are used to smoke meth.
+Users may also utilize a hollow glass tube with burn marks on one end or a gutted light bulb with a hole at the top.